WHY DO I BIKE?

 Hi.
-I'm Brian Ross, and I've been in Anchorage Radio for over 10 years now.
+I'm Brian Ross, and I've been in Anchorage Radio since 1998.
 Currently I'm the afternoon deejay on Magic 98.9, weekays and the afternoon traffic reporter.

 Why did I begin long-distance biking for charity?
 After all, it's not easy.
 It comes down to just one reason...my Mom.
 Frances Ross was a wonderful, caring, and wise woman.
 Stricken with lung and bone cancer, she passed away in November, 2001, after nearly 52 years of marriage to my Dad.
 They had raised nine children.
 I was seventh.

 Mom was always there to listen to me as I struggled through this condition called adulthood.
 She was my voice of reason and encouragement, my conscience, and someone I could always count on for the truth--no matter how much I might not want to hear it.
 It was my greatest joy to tell her about my triumphs and hear the pride in her voice.
 Then one day, she was gone and that voice was silent.

 While greiving her loss, I wanted to begin working on something that had concerned Mom about me.
 After my discharge from the Army back in 1997, I had grown steadily out of shape.
 Mom had wanted me to excercise more, and after about 11 years in the service my knees and back didn't like the punishment of running, so I got a bicycle.